-A number of Rhode Island tax forms, instructions, and related schedules and other materials are now available online at the Division of Taxation website: http://www.tax.ri.gov/taxforms/.
+Many Rhode Island tax forms, instructions, and related schedules and other materials for individuals, businesses, and others are now available online at the Division of Taxation website.
 To order forms by mail, call (401) 574-8970, or email: tax.forms@tax.ri.gov.